 The steps listed below will help you to get an idea of importing multiple data sources from the Excel workbook:

-a) Select the Get data command after clicking the Data tab.
-When you click it, a drop-down menu appears.
-We can import our data using a variety of options from the drop-down menu.
+a) After clicking the "Data" tab, select the Get data command.
+Upon clicking, a drop-down menu will appear.
+You can import the data using a variety of options from the drop-down menu.
 You choose "From File" and then "From Workbook" to import data from an Excel workbook.

 b) Excel displays a dialogue box to assist in selecting and browsing the workbook.

-c) Once you have found the worksheet, you can click on it and choose "Open" from the menu.
+c) Once you have found the worksheet, you can click on it and select "Open" from the menu.

 d) The navigation dialogue box appears after that.
 You can access a number of data sources via the navigation dialogue box.

 e) There is a "Select Multiple Items" option in the navigation dialogue box.
-We can pick multiple items when we choose this option.
+You can pick multiple items when you choose this option.

-f) From this point, you may choose more than one data sources we want to use.
+f) From this point, you may choose more than one data sources you want to use.

 g) To import the data, click “Load” at the end.